Skip to main content

 Check “2” (“Help is needed to complete the task safely and helper DOES need to be present throughout the task”) for a person who:

-• Bathes independently but doing so results in a significant, negative health outcome and another person should be present to help with ALL of the components of the task.
+• Bathes independently but doing so results in a significant, negative health outcome and another person should be present to help with ALL the components of the task.

-• Requires assistance with ALL of the components of Bathing but he or she can be left alone to soak in the bathtub (without negative health and/or safety concerns).
+• Requires assistance with ALL the components of Bathing but he or she can be left alone to soak in the bathtub (without negative health and/or safety concerns).
 Soaking in the bathtub is not a component of the Bathing ADL.

 • Requires supervision due to having an uncontrolled seizure disorder, evidenced by one or more seizures in the last three months AND requires standby assistance* during the entire task of Bathing.